benchristel/sindarin/english-omatehta.md

 in Figure 1.
 Since they are always written over a _tengwa_ (or under it, in the case of Y), the letter [.t 1] is used as a placeholder.

-When written over a consonant, the _tehtar_ may represent either the vowel before or the vowel after that consonant.
+When written over a consonant, a _tehta_ may represent either the vowel before or the vowel after that consonant.
 Thus, [.t 1E] could stand for either _TA_ or _AT_.
-It is up to the scribe to choose whether to place the _tehtar_ on the preceding or following consonant, but one must always be consistent within a text (or it will be very hard to read what you've written!)
+Which convention to use is up to you, but one must always be consistent within a text (or it will be very hard to read what you've written!)
+Personally, I prefer to have the _tehtar_ stand for the vowel *after* the consonant—I find it a bit easier to read that way.

+## The Reeve English Mode

+It is possible to use the _tehtar_, as described above, as abbreviations of the vowels in the Brogan mode.
+That's not often done, however; for some reason most _tengwar_ modes tend to use _ómatehtar_ consistently, or not at all, and the Brogan mode is one of the ones that doesn't use them.

+Daniel Reeve's English mode, presented below, is an example of a mode that *does* use _ómatehtar_.
+You will notice some similarities to the Brogan mode, but many of the letters have different English values.

 <div class="figure" style="padding:0 1em;">
 <h4>Figure 1<br/>The <em>Ómatehtar</em> or vowel-marks</h4>